 By Ellen Gerst

 No matter what your faith or whether you celebrate religiously or secularly, there seems to be no avoiding that holiday fever that surrounds us all at this time of year.
 It is normally a time for family get-togethers, gift sharing and parties galore.
-These events
+These eventsonly tend to emphasize the fact that your loved one is missing from this normally happy and festive time.

 So, what are some ways to help yourself to feel better during this season, especially if you have recently lost a loved one, or, even after many years, holiday time is re-emphasizing the missing person in your life?